 Beauchamp Point And Back: 3 miles.
 Short and sweet, especially nice for families with younger children.
 The route travels through Rockport village and along the east side of the harbor on a dirt road.
 Explore paths to the water’s edge, tide pools, the gardens at Children’s Chapel and, of course, the Belted Galloway cows.
-Don’t forget to visit the statue of Andre the seal in Harbor Park.
+Don’t forget to visit the statue of Andre the seal in Rockport Marine Park.

 Two Harbor Tour: 6 miles.
 Starts out on the same route as above but continues past the Belted Galloway cows to views of Curtis Island lighthouse and into bustling Camden Harbor.
 Make sure to relax and check out the scene at Camden’s Public Landing and Harbor Park.
 If you have energy to spare try one of Maine Sport’s kayak tours or the short but steep hike up Mount Battie for an extra special day.
 The return utilizes the local bike path.